 I want to pursue my passion of being a catalyst and adviser for the implementation of drug court programs throughout Ohio and elsewhere.
 The program I previously ran realized a 70% success rate -- 70% of the people going through our court graduated, stayed off drugs and avoided prison!

-I’m excited to be working with and part of The Addict’s Parents United team, and working to help more of our kids get judicial justice, and the help they need, which in most cases is NOT prison.
+I’m excited to be working with The Addict’s Parents United team, and working to help more of our kids get judicial justice, and the help they need, which in most cases is NOT prison.